Trump Signs the "Iron Dome Plan": Accelerating the Construction of the Next-Generation Missile Defense System

 - Review of Relevant Authorities and Organizations

-- Joint Submission of a Funding Plan with the Office of Management and Budget
+- Joint Submission of Funding Plan with the Office of Management and Budget

-- Collaboration with U.S. Strategic Command and Northern Command to Submit Threat Assessment and Priority Defense Locations
+- Collaboration with U.S. Strategic Command and Northern Command to Submit Threat Assessment and Priority Defense Sites

 - Allied and Theater Missile Defense Review